rixth/tay/README.md

 To start work on a new extension, run `tay new [name]`.
 This will create a new directory, `[name]`, containing a predefined directory structure and files.

+Take particular note of the Gemfile, it contains several commented out gems which can unlock extra abilities for Tay.
+Just be sure to run `bundle install` after changes there.

     Usage:
       tay new NAME